jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 **Soft skills** - writing your thought process and explaining the analysis and results shows your ability to communicate, which is essential for an effective data scientist.

 **Traits** - Working on personal projects show self-learning beyond completing courses and collecting certificates.
 Having portfolios also demonstrate traits such as curiosity and passion.
 As you are spending your free time learning, it exhibits you are driven and more passionate than the rest who might be interviewing for the same job.
+You show that you're doing it voluntarily (pulling), rather than merely because someone told you to (being pushed).

 The portfolio will help your resume to stand out among the sea of resumes and get a first-round interview.
 And the skills and traits that you acquired from these projects will lead you to perform in the role.